AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Text Modality

 Another field which has received a lot of attention is text generation, which has gained more widespread interest with well-known chatbots such as ChatGPT.
 Text generation is a challenging task due to several reasons.
 Initial approaches found it challenging to adopt generative methods such as GANs for text representations which are discrete, which also led to issues with training stability.
 It is also challenging to maintain coherence and consistently keep track of the context over longer passages of text.
 Moreover, it is difficult to apply deep generative models to generate text that adhere to grammatical rules while also capturing the intended tone, style and level of formality.

-In general, text generation models are mostly trained and tested in the conditional setting, where the models produce text while conditioned on a text input (e.g., input question, preceding text, or text to be translated).
-Therefore, we do not categorize based on conditional or unconditional.
-Instead, we categorize the methods according to their generative techniques: VAEs, GANs, and Autoregressive Transformers.
-Tab.~\ref{table:text_methods} reports the performance of some recent text generation methods.
+Text generation models are mostly trained to produce text while conditioned on a text input (e.g., input question, preceding text, or text to be translated).
+Therefore, due to the way they are trained, even though text models can often generate text unconditionally, but the same models can also be conditioned on input text.
+In this section, to maintain the consistency of the taxonomy levels and the terminology with other sections, we categorize these text generation methods as unconditional methods.
+This is because they are able to generate text unconditionally and are also the foundational techniques in this field.
+Table \ref{table:text_methods} reports the performance of some recent text generation methods.